 We all pay city taxes that are used for priorities all over the city, not just in the downtown area.
 Legally, funds raised by the SID must be used in the same area that is being assessed—in this case SID funds must be used only for improvements and services that benefit the defined SID boundaries.
 SID services will not replace City services; rather they are an addition or complement to the services.

 Over the last few decades, Downtown Akron suffered decline as a result of the nation-wide trend of the outflow of business and residential development from the city into suburbs and malls.
-The first SID was established in 2000 and was again renewed in 2005.
+The first SID was established in 2000 and was renewed again in 2005 and 2010.

 The Mary Means Report of 1994 sponsored by the City of Akron and Akron Tomorrow identified the need for a private, non-profit organization to work with business and government to create and maintain a vital downtown.
 The Report emphasized the need for private sector participation in downtown management and marketing.
 The city and local business leaders agreed that employing the increasingly popular and time-proven mechanism of a SID in Downtown Akron will best address the unique needs of the downtown community.